 Dangers of Extreme Cold

+While your home can be damaged due to winter weather and extreme cold, your personal health is also at risk.
+Fifty-three people died and three were injured due to extreme cold in 2015.
+It is important to be aware of the effect extremely cold temperatures can have on you.
+The two main conditions to be aware of are frostbite and hypothermia.
 Frostbite is caused when your skin is exposed to extremely cold temperatures.
-Physical symptoms include white or grayish-yellow skin, skin that feels unusually firm or waxy, and numbness.
-Hypothermia is when your body temperature falls to an abnormally low temperature caused from long exposure to cold weather.
+Physical symptoms are white or grayish-yellow skin, skin that feels unusually firm, or waxy numbness.
+Hypothermia occurs when your body temperature falls to an abnormally low temperature, caused from long exposure to cold weather.
 Signs of hypothermia include shivering, exhaustion, confusion, fumbling hands, memory loss, slurred speech, and drowsiness.
-If someone's body temperature is below 95°F, seek medical attention immediately.
-To avoid these conditions, stay indoors, if possible.
-If not, dress in layers to stay warm and keep dry.
+If someone’s body temperature is below 95°F, seek medical attention immediately.
+To avoid these conditions, stay indoors if possible.
+If not, dress warm in layers and try to keep dry.